-As a member of our Communication program faculty, I teach courses in Digital Rhetoric and Cultures and New Media Studies.
+As a member of our Communication program faculty, I teach courses in Digital Rhetoric and Cultures.
 Most recently, I’ve been interested in “procedural rhetoric,” a term derived from game studies, as an approach to understanding our interactions with built environments, including the educational spaces such as the university classroom.

-My article, “Nationalism, Masculinity, and the Politics of Climate Change in the Novels of Kim Stanley Robinson and Michael Crichton,” which was published in Extrapolation, was nominated for an ASFR Pioneer award.
+“Nationalism, Masculinity, and the Politics of Climate Change in the Novels of Kim Stanley Robinson and Michael Crichton,” published in Extrapolation, was nominated for an SFRA Pioneer award.

 I’m also fond of the article, “New Media in the Academy: Labor and the Production of Knowledge in Scholarly Multimedia.” in Digital Humanities Quarterly.
 5.3 (Summer, 2011) which I co-authored with Helen Burgess.
 Click here to read full article

 Helen and I also wrote Highways of the Mind, a work of multimedia scholarship that explores the history of the interstate highway system and its transformative impact on the physical and cultural landscapes of America.
 The project is full of critical analysis and original argument, vintage film clips, and retro-futuristic ephemera from yesteryear.
 It was published by University of Pennsylvania Press in 2014, but was recently rereleased as OER project, Futurama, Autogeddon in partnership with NC State University Libraries and UNC Press Office of Scholarly Publishing Services.
 2021.)
 The OER version can be found here.